-William Christie who joined the Observatory as Chief Assistant in 1870, became Astronomer Royal in 1881, retiring 29 years later in 1910.
+William Christie, who had joined the Observatory as Chief Assistant in 1870, became Astronomer Royal in 1881, retiring 29 years later in 1910.
 During his first 15 years as Astronomer Royal, there was a massive increase in the number of large telescopes deployed.
 Funded in part by the taxpayer and in part from generous donations, there were seven in total: the Lassell 2-foot Reflector, the 13-inch Astrographic Refractor, the Thompson 9-inch Photographic Refractor, the 28-inch Refractor, the Thompson 26-inch Photographic Refractor, the Thompson 30-inch Photographic Reflector (1896) and Christie’s Altazimuth.
 By the turn of the century, Christie’s programme of expansion at Greenwich had come to an end, but without a single new clock being purchased.
 Nor was one acquired during the remainder of his tenure.
 Nor did Christie procure a replacement for the aging Airy Transit Circle, despite the fact that: a) he had put steps in place to replace Airy’s Altazimuth in 1892 and b) the copy of the Airy Transit Circle at the cape had been replaced by Gill with a reversible transit circle in 1905.
 The Airy Transit and Dent 1906 were a well matched pair in terms of their capabilities.
 The downside, was that Dent 1906 was incapable of detecting the issues with the Airy Transit that eventually lead to it being replaced by the small reversible transits for time determination in 1927.

-According to Dyson, the illness was a repeat of one that he had had a few years earlier.
+According to the Chief Assistant, Frank Dyson, the illness was a repeat of one that Christie had had a few years earlier.
 Reading between the lines, it seems likely that Christie was afflicted throughout his last ten years as Astronomer Royal – the very period when the Rieflers were being adopted elsewhere.

 Meanwhile, back in May 1910, the Paris Observatory had begun broadcasting time signals from the Eifel Tower.
 In July 1912, Dyson installed equipment to receive them and others that were being broadcast from Norddeich.
-But it took until 1920 for the new Astronomer Royal to take action on the clock front.
+But it took until 1920 for him to take action on the clock front.
 What exactly prompted him to do so then is unknown, but the idea may have been seeded by the clockmaker Edwin Cottingham while he was staying with Dyson for a couple of nights in March 1919 before setting off on the 1919 eclipse expedition with Eddington.
 In his Report to the Board of Visitors which he completed on 22 May, Dyson wrote:

 ‘Much time has been spent during the last few months on the sidereal standard clock.
 The room in which it is mounted is dry, and a constant temperature is satisfactorily maintained.
 The barometric adjustment has been overhauled and appears to be working satisfactorily.
 But the going of the clock is not up to the standard of the best modern clocks, and it will be necessary to obtain a new one.’

-Whilst the records show that the Cottinham Clock was ordered with the specific intention (subject to perfomance) of it replacing Dent 1906 as the Sidereal Standard, Dyson’s intentions regarding Riefler 50 are less clear.
-The inventory records contradict the photographic record and in the Reports of the Astronomer Royal to the Board of Visitors, there are no mentions of the clock following the announcement of the clock’s arrival in 1920.
+Whilst the records show that the Cottingham Clock was ordered with the specific intention (subject to performance) of it replacing Dent 1906 as the sidereal standard, Dyson’s intentions regarding Riefler 50 are less clear.
+The inventory records contradict the photographic record.
+There are no mentions of the clock in the Reports of the Astronomer Royal to the Board of Visitors following the announcement of the clock’s arrival in 1920.

-The riefler was overhauled by Cottingham at the end of 1920 (28/XII/1920) and again in February 1923 (RGO39/4/61).
-A few years later Shortt 16 was purchased to take over the role of mean solar standard and to regulate the distribution of radio timesignals (the ‘six pip’ signal transmitted by the BBC and the Rugby rhythmic time signals transmitted by the Post Office) and to regulate other clocks at the Observatory.
-It arrived at the Observatory about a year after Shortt 11 on 26 October 1927 (RGO39/5/223), and set up in the newly established Rugby Room on the ground floor of the of what had been Flamsteed’s eastern summerhouse.
+The Riefler was overhauled by Cottingham at the end of 1920 (28/XII/1920) and again in February 1923 (RGO39/4/61).
+A few years later Shortt 16 was purchased to take over the role of mean solar standard and to regulate the distribution of radio time signals (the ‘six pip’ signal transmitted by the BBC and the Rugby rhythmic time signals transmitted by the Post Office) and to regulate other clocks at the Observatory.
+It arrived at the Observatory about a year after Shortt 11 on 26 October 1927 (RGO39/5/223), and was set up in the newly established Rugby Room on the ground floor of the of what had been Flamsteed’s eastern summerhouse.
 Around the same time, various alterations were made to the Riefler which was clearly intended to be part of the new installation.
 The 1926 inventory (RGO39/5/222) gives the following information:

 1927/08/27 Contact apparatus fitted to give ½ minute signals.
 Order No.161